MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 9. In the list, find and select the desired record.

-10. In the **Wave step code** field, type a value.
+10. In the **Wave step code** field, enter a value.
 Enter a Wave step code for the added method, which can be any code.
 It’s possible to add the method more than once and assign different wave step codes.
 To do this, select **Repeatable** for this method in the **Wave process methods** page.